Tyrrrz/MiniRazor/Readme.md

 ### HTML encoding

 Output rendered with Razor templates is HTML-encoded by default.
-If you want to print raw HTML content, for example if it's sourced from somewhere else, you can use the `Raw()` method:
+If you want to print raw HTML content, for example if it's sourced from somewhere else, you can use the `Raw(...)` method:

 ```razor
 @{